 A forensic science technician is part of a criminal investigation team.
 He or she takes photographs of and collects physical evidence and fingerprints from crime scenes.
 The evidence is then transported to crime labs where the forensic science technicians conduct various biological and chemical tests.
-The BLS predicted an employment increase of six percent for forensic science technicians between 2012 and 2022.
-In May 2013, the median annual salaries for these technicians were $54,360.
+The BLS predicted an employment increase of 14 percent for forensic science technicians between 2018 and 2028.
+In May 2018, the median annual salaries for these technicians were $58,230.

 Chemical technicians assist chemists by readying chemical solutions for experiments, analyzing the tests and summarizing their results.
 They also ensure that chemical processes adhere to specifications.
-An employment growth rate of nine percent was predicted for chemical technicians from 2012-2022.
-The median annual salaries of chemical technicians were $43,310 in May of 2013.
+An employment growth rate of two percent was predicted for chemical technicians from 2018-2028.
+The median annual salaries of chemical technicians were $48,160 in May of 2018.

 Just as the disciplines of science technicians vary, so do their wages.
 According to the BLS, nuclear technicians earn more on average than the rest of science technicians, and forest technicians earn the least.
 Salary also depends more on the level of experience an individual has rather than their education.
 Science technicians usually start out as trainees and work their way up to supervisor.
 Employment can be found in private, public and non-profit sectors.